walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 The ready screen shows a cancellable 60-second, one-use approval and its scope.
 Approval automatically reopens the previous engagement method when available.
-The reader must start a fresh request; additional data, another reader or changed purpose/retention requires another decision. iOS NFC-only uses this review/reconnect flow because Core NFC owns the screen during transfer; Bluetooth retains ordinary connected review.
+The reader must start a fresh request; additional data, another reader or changed purpose/retention requires another decision.
+While the Core NFC sheet owns the screen, the SDK uses this review/reconnect flow even if NFC v2 has an alternate bearer.
+Conventional handover permits connected review after the sheet closes.
 Only an actively owned NFC sheet exempts background cancellation.

 Completion shows the locally shared selection and **Prepare another share** while the recent request remains valid.
 Preparing again requires a new review and approval;